-The areas of most significant concern include amending Section 242 of Title 18 United States Code to lower the standard for mens rea and the practical elimination of qualified immunity for law enforcement officers.
+The areas of most significant concern include efforts to amend Section 242 of Title 18 United States Code to lower the standard for mens rea and the practical elimination of qualified immunity for law enforcement officers.
 Combined, these two provisions take away any legal protections for officers while making it easier to prosecute them for mistakes on the job, not just criminal acts.
-With the change to qualified immunity, an officer can go to prison for an unintentional act that unknowingly broke an unknown law.
-NAPO believes in holding officers accountable for their actions, but the consequence of this would be making criminals out of decent officers enforcing the laws in good faith.
+With the change to qualified immunity, an officer can go to prison for an unintentional act that unknowingly violated an unknown and unknowable "right".
+NAPO recognizes that officers are accountable for their actions, but the consequence of this would be making criminals out of decent officers enforcing the laws in good faith.

-Another provision of serious concern is the change proposed to the current legal standard of "objective reasonableness" for the use of force outlined in the 1989 U.S. Supreme Court decision Graham v.
+Another issue of serious concern is proposed changes to the current legal standard of "objective reasonableness" for the use of force announced in the 1989 U.S. Supreme Court decision Graham v.
 Connor.
 The Supreme Court has repeatedly said that the most important factor to consider in applying force is the threat faced by the officer or others at the scene.
 The use of force must be reasonable given what the officer perceived to be the threat at the time, not with the 20/20 vision of hindsight.

-Finally, one of the underlying assumptions that runs throughout the George Floyd Justice in Policing Act is that law enforcement officers should not be given the right to due process, a right we give all citizens, a right all unions work to protect for their members in disciplinary actions.
+Finally, one of the underlying assumptions that runs throughout the police reform narrative is that law enforcement officers should not be given the right to due process, a right we give all citizens, a right all unions and associations work to protect for their members in disciplinary actions.
 This is incredibly concerning.
 Law enforcement officers must be given due process during internal investigations, administrative hearings, and evaluation of citizen complaints.
 Too often law enforcement officers are subjected to the whim of their departments or local politics during internal investigations and administrative hearings.

-For any police reform to be truly successful, the views of rank-and-file officers, who work tirelessly to keep our communities safe and have firsthand knowledge of the issues that are being considered, must be engaged.
-Law enforcement officers have a significant stake in the outcomes of any forthcoming policies and legislation, both as public safety officers who are responsible for carrying out the law, and as citizens of communities that will be impacted by new policies on public safety.
+NAPO Position: For any police reform to be both fair and effective, the views of rank-and-file officers, who work tirelessly to keep our communities safe and have firsthand knowledge of the issues that are being considered, must be engaged.
+Law enforcement officers have the greatest stake in the outcomes of any forthcoming policies and legislation, both as public safety officers who are responsible for carrying out the law, and as citizens of communities that will be impacted by new policies on public safety.
 It is, quite literally, a matter of life and death for them when considering when and how they may defend themselves.